 It’s no secret that optimizing for mobile search is more important than ever (especially with Google’s switch to mobile-first indexing).

-Keeping track of mobile traffic can indicate:
+Keeping track of mobile traffic can indicate the following:

-Usage patterns: If you see more and more traffic coming through mobile, it may indicate shifting usage patterns in the target audience.
+Usage Patterns: If you see more and more traffic coming through mobile, it may indicate shifting usage patterns in the target audience.
 Use this as an indicator of whether a client should invest more in mobile development (such as a mobile-first site or app).

-Mobile-only search terms: Because users are on the go, they may use fewer words on a mobile search compared to a desktop search.
+Mobile-Only Search Terms: Because users are on the go, they may use fewer words on a mobile search compared to a desktop search.
 Therefore, you must track mobile-only search terms and treat them differently from other searches.

 How to Track Mobile Performance